 Mobile apps have shaken up the retail industry.
 The way customers shop, browse, and purchase is evolving, and retail sales have become more complicated with the introduction of e-commerce, and now, m-commerce.
 Retailers aren’t just selling merchandise in-store anymore; today, online sales are a huge part of retail stores’ revenues.

 The introduction of mobile apps has both enhanced and complicated the shopping experience for both the customer and the company, and many retailers are still learning how integrating customer-facing apps can improve their existing strategies.
-Apptentive recently conducted a consumer survey on retail mobile app usage to help demystify the complex world of retail shopping through mobile apps.
+Alchemer Mobile (formerly Apptentive) recently conducted a consumer survey on retail mobile app usage to help demystify the complex world of retail shopping through mobile apps.

 The report sheds light on the evolving retail landscape and is jam-packed with stats you won’t find anywhere else.
 You’ll also learn how smartphone shoppers currently use retail mobile apps, how often, and what it all means.
 To wrap everything up, we take a glimpse into the future of holiday shopping habits, and offer tips for retailers on how to provide the best mobile app experience.